-EU summit gives Merkel big sendoff even if she might return
+“Danke schön!”
+EU leaders, Obama give Merkel big sendoff

 So, many will be sad to see her go.
 “Your spirit and experience will remain with us,” said Michel.
 “You are not leaving us.”

 Michel could still be right.
-Merkel did not put herself up for re-election in last month’s German polls and her CDU/CSU Christian Democrats fared so badly, they will likely end up in opposition.
+Merkel did not put herself up for re-election in last month’s German polls and her CDU/CSU Christian Democrats fared so badly that they will likely end up in opposition.

-The Socialist SPD, Greens and free-market FDP announced that they want to get their coalition government in place in the week starting Dec.
+The left-leaning SPD, Greens and free-market FDP announced that they want to get their coalition government in place in the week starting Dec.
 6.

 Until then, Merkel remains chancellor in a caretaker capacity, and only a few days’ delay could well see her come back to Brussels for the mid-December summit.